 - The signed cost proposal must be scanned into an Adobe PDF file.
 The signed and scanned Adobe PDF copies of the cost proposal shall be submitted by e-mail to: chandracp@cfa.harvard.edu.
-For PIs, the e-mail subject line must state "Chandra Cost Proposal #XXXXXXX PI".
+For PIs, the e-mail subject line must state "Chandra Cost Proposal #XXXXXXXXX PI".
 (Replace Xs with assigned Chandra Science Proposal number.)
-If the submission is for a Co-I, the e-mail subject line must state "Chandra Cost Proposal #XXXXXXX Co-I".
-(Replace Xs with assigned Chandra Science Proposal Chandra Science Proposal #XXXXXXX DI".
-(Replace Xs with assigned Chandra Cost Proposal #XXXXXXX Co-I".
+If the submission is for a Co-I, the e-mail subject line must state "Chandra Cost Proposal #XXXXXXXX Co-I".
 (Replace Xs with assigned Chandra Science Proposal number.)
 Do not use any other e-mail address for submission of the cost proposal. - Cost proposals may also be submitted using a courier service or the U.S. Mail.
 In this case each proposing institution shall submit an original and 1 copy of the Stage 2 cost proposal information as described above.
 All original cost proposals must have the original signature of the institution's authorized signatory.